 Require local authorities to undertake enquiries into how many EU citizen children are in care in their areas, and who may be required to apply to the Settlement Scheme;

 Provide additional support and guidance to local authorities regarding the applications of EU citizen children in their care, including directing them to where they can access legal aid and/or advice.
-Local authority employees cannot be expected to provide expert legal advice or services, especially as many cases for children and young people in care will involve complex circumstances.

 The Committee also calls upon the government to:

 - Automatically grant settled or pre-settled status to any EU national or their family member who is eligible for it – to prevent people from falling through the gaps